ua-snap/alfresco_inputs/vegetation/metadata/iem_vegetation_metadata.md

 The steps of reclassification of the NALCMS Land Cover Map are:

-1. Once the area of interest (AOI) is determined the input map was clipped to that extent.
-The resulting classes in the
+1. Once the area of interest (AOI) was determined the input map was clipped to that extent.
+The resulting classes in the AOI are:
-AOI are:
         0.  out of bounds
         1. Temperate or sub-polar needleleaf forest
         2. Sub-polar taiga needleleaf forest